ProdHallow/Discord-Node-Patcher/README.md

 # ⚠️ ATTENTION!!!
 I WILL BE MERGING EVERY DISCORD AUDIO RELATED REPO TO [Discord Audio Collective](https://github.com/ProdHallow/Discord-Stereo-Windows-MacOS-Linux)

 ---

-If you must use a VPN, split-tunnel Discord so it bypasses it.
----
 > ⚠️ **Debug mode:** Use the **Debug** button in the GUI to show an optional panel where you can enable/disable individual patches (by name) and copy the offset block for use with the offset finder.

 ## ⬇️ Download & Run